 How to choose the right jacket/insulation?

 So, which jacket is right for you?
 If you have a tight budget, a jacket with synthetic insulation is the obvious choice.
-A jacket with synthetic insulation is also a better option if you are often hiking in wet weather (rain, granular wet snow etc.) as it provides better warmth than a down jacket in such conditions.
+A jacket with synthetic insulation is also a better option if you are often hiking in wet weather (rain, granular wet snow etc.) because it provides better warmth than a down jacket in such conditions.
 For all other conditions a down jacket is a better choice as it is lighter for the same warmth and packs smaller.
 For hiking in semi-humid conditions (for example dry snow), you should go for a jacket with DWR treated down as such jackets get less affected by moisture.
 To make your buying decision a little easier we also made selections of the Best Down Jacket and Best Jackets with Synthetic Insulation.
+I personally use CimAlp Primaloft synthetic jacket in cold humid conditions and Dark Peak down jacket in dry weather.

 High-quality down insulations